ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 which verifies their Data Steward role.
 The request body should contain at least the desired context state.

-The UOS relays requests to and responses from the UCS.
+The UOS relays state change requests to and responses from the UCS.

 The UCS updates the state of the `UploadContext` to `LOCKED`, `CLOSED`, or `OPEN`, as specified by the request.
 If the `UploadContext` is already in the given state, nothing